-NEWS: HSBC Fraser River Sturgeon Education Program will inspire more than 11,500 students by 2012!
+NEWS: HSBC Fraser River Sturgeon Education Program will inspire more than 28,000 students by 2016!

 The program, delivered to elementary and secondary students and First Nations’ communities, uses the iconic white sturgeon to teach and illustrate the rationale for environmental and ecological conservation in Canada as well as leadership and resource management.
 The additional support from HSBC Bank Canada will allow FRSCS to continue to grow the program in BC, and expand into several classrooms in the Greater Toronto Area.

+Twenty copies of the award-winning book, “Tale of a Great White Fish,” are provided to each classroom that teaches the program.
 For more information about the HSBC Fraser River Sturgeon Education program, click here.